jonathan-chamberlin/agent-organism/README.md

 ## Overview

 An autonomous agent that learns to navigate complex mazes through pure reinforcement learning, implementing **Q-learning from scratch without pre-built ML frameworks**.
-This project demonstrates deep understanding of RL fundamentals by building the entire learning pipeline—from the Bellman equation to real-time visualization—using only NumPy and core Python libraries.
+This project demonstrates deep understanding of RL fundamentals by building the entire system from the ground up: **custom physics engine**, **game loop architecture**, and **Q-learning algorithm**—all implemented using only NumPy and core Python libraries.

+Unlike typical RL projects that use pre-built environments (OpenAI Gym) or learning libraries (Stable-Baselines, TensorFlow), every component here was designed and implemented from scratch, demonstrating full-stack ML engineering capabilities.

  🎥**Demo Video: Agent Learning Progression:**